CO poisoning hospitalizations: facts & figures

 People who are severely poisoned by carbon monoxide (CO) require hospitalization.
 Hospitalizations for CO poisoning may also represent patients who require monitoring over several days because of concurrent health conditions or other complications.

-The rate of hospitalizations for CO poisoning varied from year to year between 2000 and 2013.
+The rate of hospitalizations for CO poisoning varied from year to year between 2000 and 2014.
 Between 2007 and 2009, Minnesota began implementing a law requiring CO alarms in all single-family homes and multi-dwelling buildings.
-Starting in 2009, there was a decline in the age-adjusted hospitalization rate of CO poisonings, which could be attributed to the new law.
+The new law could be a factor in the decline in CO poisoningsthe age-adjusted hospitalization rates after 2009.